Master’s Student Forum

 The title should

-- spell out any acronym(s) used in the title
+• spell out any acronym(s) used in the title Sample abstract:

 This paper reports on research conducted to determine how best to develop language learning strategies.
 The participants were EFL learners in a Southeast Asian nation.
 This research compared the natural development of strategies among students in traditional classrooms with the effects of specific instruction in strategies and their use.

 Prepare a 250-word summary of the presentation content.
 Only the referees will see the proposal summary; it will not appear in the program.
-The summaries will be blind reviewed, so please do not use the presenter name(s) or institution(s) in your summary.
+The summaries will be blind reviewed, so please do not put your presenter name(s) or institution(s) on your summary.